Broken-Boards-Helen-Shearwood-Linton-and-Kay-Margaret-River_1.jpg

 EXHIBITIONS

-My practice has evolved alongside me, with each exhibition marking a distinct chapter in my own unfolding.
-Every show becomes a story—held not only in the artwork, but in the accompanying booklet that traces its origins, themes and the lessons I was learning at the time.
+My practice continues to evolve alongside me, with each exhibition marking a distinct chapter in my own life.
+Every body of work forms a story — held not only in the artwork, but in the accompanying booklets that trace the themes and the lessons I was learning at the time.

 Interior of an art gallery with colorful artwork framed on a concrete wall.
 The space has modern furniture including gray and dark-colored sofas, chairs, and pillows.
 Large woven pendant lights hang from the ceiling.